yahiyajpg/Daily-Tracker-sidequest/README.md

 # PMO Tracker

-A lightweight, browser-based Project Management Office (PMO) workspace designed to keep daily work, projects, deliverables, risks, requests, and documentation organized in one place.
+A lightweight, browser-based Project Management Office (PMO) workspace for managing projects, milestones, work items, requests, documentation, RAID items, and day-to-day project activities in one place.

 ## Overview

-PMO Tracker provides a centralized workspace for managing multiple projects and tracking the work associated with them.
+PMO Tracker provides a centralized workspace for managing multiple projects and the work associated with them.

-The application allows users to:
+The application is designed to give a PMO or project team a single place to:

 * Manage multiple projects
 * Track milestones and deadlines
 * Manage deliverables and work items
 * Track support and service requests
-* Maintain internal documentation
+* Maintain project documentation
 * Monitor Risks, Assumptions, Issues, and Dependencies (RAID)
-* View a consolidated dashboard across all projects
+* Review project activity through a consolidated dashboard
-* Review upcoming and overdue work in My Day
+* Organize upcoming and overdue work through My Day
 * Capture quick reminders using Sticky Notes
+* Customize project categories, statuses, priorities, and tracker types through Settings

-All data is managed locally in the browser using an in-browser SQLite database.
+PMO Tracker runs entirely in the browser and uses an in-browser SQLite database for local data storage.

-## Features
+## Core Features

 ### My Day

-The My Day view provides a consolidated view of work that requires attention across all projects.
+My Day provides a consolidated view of work requiring attention across the PMO workspace.

-It displays:
+It includes:

 * Upcoming milestones
 * Upcoming work items